k2view-academy/K2View-Academy/articles/99_Broadway/04_built_in_actor_types.md

 <p>Graphit and JsonStringify Actors are also included in this category.</p>
 </td>
 <td width="600">
-<p><li><strong>Regex</strong> Actor finds sub strings in an input string using a regular expression.
+<p><li><strong>Regex</strong> Actor finds sub-strings in an input string using a regular expression.
 The actor tries to find all matches of the pattern within the input string and return them.&nbsp;When using matching groups, the result is the content of the matching group instead of the whole match.</p>
 <p>For example, in the 'ABCDEF'string, the 'C.E' pattern returns ['CDE'], whereas 'C(.)E' returns ['D'].</p>
 <p><li><strong>Graphit</strong> Actor executes Graphit logic for data serialization.
 Parameters for the Graphit execution are taken from input arguments or, if not there, from the params input argument.</p>
 <p>The inputs are: